Baxter-College/baxtabot/README.md

 You may need to create `PAGE_ACCESS_TOKEN` in your `.env` file.
 You can get this also from the facebook apps dashboard under the dev bot.

 To add a test user, go to: developers.facebook.com/requests

-## Current Functions

-- simple discussions (via rivescript)
-- baxter related simple discussions (via rivescript)
-- ask what is for dinner/lunch/breakfast at dino
-- ask to call the duty tutor
-- dino voting
-- is J&D on right now?

 ## Future